cubiq/ComfyUI_IPAdapter_plus/README.md

 There's a basic workflow included in this repo and a few examples in the [examples](./examples/) directory.
 Usually it's a good idea to lower the `weight` to at least `0.8`.

 The `noise` paramenter is an experimental exploitation of the IPAdapter models.
-You can set it as low as `0.01` for an arguably better result. **Please report your experience with the noise option**!
+You can set it as low as `0.01` for an arguably better result.

 <details>
 <summary><strong>More info about the noise option</strong></summary>

-I made quite a few tests and I was not sure if it was worth it to include this feature, but the results are interesting enough to warrant at least a test period.
-Let me know what you think.

 <img src="./examples/noise_example.jpg" width="100%" alt="canny controlnet" />